cdktf/cdktf-provider-cloudflare/docs/list.csharp.md

 - *Type:* string

 The type of items the list will contain.

-Available values: `ip`, `redirect`, `hostname`, `asn`. **Modifying this attribute will force creation of a new resource.**
+Must provide only one of: `ip`, `redirect`, `hostname`, `asn`..

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.43.0/docs/resources/list#kind List#kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.44.0/docs/resources/list#kind List#kind}

 ---